-Xeljanz injuries and hospital negligence linked to Pulmonary Embolism lawsuits and blood clot malpractice
+Xeljanz injuries, testosterone therapy and hospital negligence linked to Pulmonary Embolism lawsuits and blood clot malpractice

 Pulmonary embolism is a blockage in a pulmonary artery in the lungs, typically caused by blood clots that travel to the lungs from the legs or other parts of the body.
 The blood clots block blood flow to the lungs, making pulmonary embolism life-threatening.

 Prompt treatment greatly reduces the risk of death.
 In most cases, multiple clots are involved.
 Parts of the lung served by each blocked artery are refused blood and will suffer pulmonary infarction, making it difficult or impossible for the lungs to provide oxygen to the rest of the body.

 Xeljanz, an rheumatoid arthritis (RA) drug on the market, has allegedly caused pulmonary embolism and blood clots in RA patients.
 Xeljanz injury can be severe, and plaintiffs may seek legal action to hold the drug company liable.